 On a dynamic item page, you can add previous/next buttons that let visitors flip through collection items without going back to the list page.
 The Velo script reads the current dataset's adjacent items using getPreviousItem() and getNextItem(), then sets each button's link to the adjacent item's URL.
 If no previous or next item exists (first or last item in the collection), the corresponding button is hidden.

 This creates a browsing experience similar to an e-commerce product page where shoppers can cycle through items.
-The full implementation is in the Wix developer documentation.
+The full implementation is in the the Wix developer documentation.

 Practical Applications